Is it time to charge?

 Here are 5 Dos and Don’ts to help you run your next promotion effortlessly and successfully:

 If your promotion contains an element of chance in determining the winner (e.g. a “barrel draw” or “instant win”), you may need a permit.
-Here’s what you need to know:
+Each state has their own conditions so make sure your trade promotion is compliant in each state you are running the promotion.

 Fearful of the costs, time and effort involved in running games of chance, many marketing teams avoid them altogether (or are forced to do so by their counterparts in Legal) often opting for “games of skill”, which don’t require permits.
 This is a real mistake.
 While games of skill can be highly effective, as any gambler (and modern neuroscientist) can attest, there’s nothing quite like the rush of winning a contest through chance.
 Moreover, the effort customers must expend to enter a game of chance is typically significantly less than it is for entering a game of skill—and that drives better participation.